If severities answer "how bad is this incident?", statuses answer "how close

 What's useful once an incident is resolved?

-As your organisation scales, you'll want to put in place processes to help you
+As your organization scales, you'll want to put in place processes to help you

 learn from incidents (we'll go into more detail about this later